Victorian State Taxes: What’s Changing in 2025 and Beyond?

 Land used primarily for primary production may be exempt from land tax.
 The eligibility criteria varies depending on the location of the land (inside or outside greater Melbourne) and the nature of its use.
 Recent rulings have clarified what constitutes 'preparation' for primary production, which can also qualify for the exemption. sro.vic.gov.audr.www.sro.vic.gov.au

 Action Point: Given the complexity and recent changes, it's advisable to review your land tax assessments carefully, as we have seen a rise in the number of incorrect assessments.
-If you believe an exemption applies or if you're uncertain about your liability, consider contacting our office, or contacting the SRO directly.
+If you believe an exemption applies or if you're uncertain about your liability, contact our office or the SRO directly..

 3. Commercial and Industrial Stamp Duty Reform (CIPT)